lucianoumc1/chat-application/README.md

  # WhatsApp Dev
 ## About The Project
- WhatsApp Clone is a personal project, which I am currently working on, to learn a little more about react.
+ WhatsApp Dev is a personal project, which I am currently working on, to learn a little more about react.
  The app is used to manage the sending of messages between users, in real time.

  ## Link to production